aboffelli/interomics/README.md

 To load the heatmap, it is necessary to select a label for the samples.

+The heatmap is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
+Hovering the mouse over the plot gives you the information about the sample name, the OTU number, and the abundance.
+In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc.

+### Taxonomic Tree

+In the Taxonomic Tree tab, you will find a slide bar where you can select the minimum abundance to be considered in the tree, as well as a filtering option similar to the subset options.
+To use the filter option, first select the taxonomy level that the target group is located.
+As the data can be heavy, the image will only be created after clicking the button "Create tree".
+The image may take a while to be displayed.

-## Graphics
+## Function

-In the Graphics tab you can visualize the Biplot and the Alpha-Diversity graphics.

 ### Biplot

 Both variables, color and shape, are required to create the Biplot.
 You can choose any combination of variables.

+The biplot is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
+Hovering the mouse over the plot gives you the information about the selected variables and the positions NMDS1 and NMDS2.
+You can hide a group by clicking on the legend corresponding to that group in the right side, or isolate a group by double clicking in the legend corresponding to the group.
+In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc.

 ### Alpha-Diversity

 Only the "X" variable and the "Measures" are required for the Alpha-Diversity plot.
-The "Color" variable is optional, if not selected, all samples will be colored black.
+The "Color" and "Shape" variables are optional, if not selected, all samples will be colored black and shaped as circles.
 You can select multiple types of measure, each of them will be displayed side by side.

+The alpha-diversity plot is interactive, which means that you can zoom in selecting an area inside the plot with the mouse, zoom out double clicking.
+Hovering the mouse over the plot gives you the information about the selected variables and value of the measure selected.
+You can hide a group by clicking on the legend corresponding to that group in the right side, or isolate a group by double clicking in the legend corresponding to the group.
+In the top right corner of the plot you will find some command buttons, including: save the plot as a png image, selection box, zoom in and out, reset axes, etc.